 Having diverse caregivers that represent our patients and members of our communities is key to our success in these endeavors.
 Caregivers in our Employee Resource Groups (ERGs) and Diversity Councils (DCs) serve as ambassadors of diversity and inclusion strategies to support recruitment efforts, provide personal and professional development, increase engagement and promote health equity throughout our system.

 Cleveland Clinic has 11 affinity-based Employee Resource Groups (ERGs) that span the enterprise and 19 location-specific Diversity Councils (DCs).
 Through our ERGs and DCs, we offer strategic programming to address the healthcare and wellness needs of our diverse patient population and provide caregivers with the opportunity to increase their cultural competence.
-The work of our ERGs and DCs particularly raises awareness of health disparities and inequitable care that may exist in the organization and across the communities we serve.
+Services provided by our ERGs and DCs raise awareness of health disparities and inequitable care that may exist in the organization and across the communities we serve.

 The Greater University Circle Employee Resource Group (GUC-ERG) is comprised of Cleveland Clinic caregivers who reside in one of the eight Greater University Circle neighborhoods.
-GUC-ERG members serve as ambassadors to other GUC caregivers, potential caregivers and all members of these communities to make a positive impact.
-Through peer-to-peer activities and initiatives, GUC-ERG emphasizes the overall goals of Cleveland Clinic’s strategic plan while helping to inform caregiver recruitment, retention and engagement.
-The group also connects to the overarching goals of the Greater University Circle Initiative to Live Local, Buy Local, Hire Local & Connect.
-In 2018, GUC-ERG collaborated with Talent Acquisition to conduct 9 workforce readiness workshops in Greater University Circle to promote Cleveland Clinic as a “great place to work and grow”.
-They provided education and assistance to the community on navigating our career website and application process, writing resumes and preparing for behavioral-based interviewing and exploring employment opportunities.
-Of the 252 workshop attendees, 95 applied for Cleveland Clinic position, 15 were active candidates and 9 received offers and accepted positions as caregivers.
+GUC-ERG members serve as ambassadors to other GUC caregivers, potential caregivers and all members of these communities.
+Through peer-to-peer activities and initiatives, GUC-ERG emphasizes the overall goals of Cleveland Clinic’s strategic plan while supporting recruitment, retention and caregiver engagement strategies.
+The group also connects to the overarching goals of the Greater University Circle initiative to Live Local, Buy Local, Hire Local & Connect.
+In collaboration with Talent Acquisition and the Greater University Circle Employee Resource Group (GUC-ERG), we conducted 11 workforce readiness workshops to promote Cleveland Clinic as a “great place to work and grow”.
+Through these workshops we explored employment opportunities with community members and provided guidance on navigating our career website and application process, resume writing and behavioral-based interviewing.
+Out of 127 workshop attendees, we had 83 applicants, 10 active candidates, and 12 hires in 2019.